nebulab/playbook/processes/paid-time-off-and-overtime.md

 Overtime is a working time in excess of the 8 hours a day.
 By law it is not allowed, under any circumstances, to exceed the limit of 48 hours a week.

+### Patron Saint holiday

+A special mention goes to the Patron Saint holiday ("Santo Patrono").
+The day of this holiday depends on where you work from:

+- **Pescara:** October 10th;
+- **Latina:** July 6th;
+- **remote:** October 10th.

+On this day, our offices are **not** closed, and you can decide whether you want to work or not.

+Since this is considered work on a holiday, your pay will be +30% the standard pay if you choose to come to the office or work remotely.

 ### Compensation and rounding-off

 All overtime hours and time off in the month will be compensated at the end of the month.
 The